kbrew-dev/kbrew/README.md

 All the functions from the [Sprig library](http://masterminds.github.io/sprig/) and the [lookup](https://helm.sh/docs/chart_template_guide/functions_and_pipelines/#using-the-lookup-function) & [include](https://helm.sh/docs/howto/charts_tips_and_tricks/#using-the-include-function) functions from Helm are supported.

-**Helm app**: Arguments to a helm app can be the key-value pairs offered by the chart in it's values.yaml file.
+**Helm app**: Arguments to a helm app can be the key-value pairs offered by the chart in its values.yaml file.

 **Raw app**: These arguments patch the manifest of a raw app and can be specified in the format: `<Kind>.<Name>.<FieldPath>: <value>`.
 For example, to change `spec.replicas` of a `Deployment` named `nginx`, specify `Deployment.nginx.spec.replicas`